nismod/irv-jamaica/frontend/docs/structure.md

     - `views.ts` - default sidebar state (visible/hidden, expanded/collapsed etc.) for the individual map views.
   - `data-layers/` - config and state for individual data layers.
 There should be a folder here for each entry in `config/view-layers.ts`
     - `assets/` - common functionality for "vector assets" - vector feature layers that can have damages data visualised on them.
+    - `[layer-name]` - config for layer `layer-name`. should include the following subfolders:
+      - `sidebar/` - sidebar React components to control this layer.
+      - `state/` - Recoil state for this layer, including:
+        - `data-selection.ts` - Data selection state.
+        - `layer.ts` - creates a view layer to display in the map.
+The app will error if this file doesn't exist.
   - `details/` - UI and logic for displaying details when a vector feature is clicked in the map.
   - `lib/` - self-contained library code which should be unrelated to the specific datasets/content of the app. **NOTE** there is an ESLint rule enforcing that